 This program allows students to utilize their work-study (part of their financial aid offer) to earn money to help finance their education through part-time employment.
 Partnerships between the University of Denver and community-service agencies are mutually beneficial to students and organizations, as students engage in meaningful service designed to meet community needs, and agencies share the responsibility of compensation with the federal government.

 An organization that employs a student with work-study is expected to cover only 30% of the student’s wages.
 Check out how to Become a Community Service Work-Study Employer.

 We offer development opportunities and support tools for supervisors, covering topics on recruiting and hiring, on-boarding and training, coaching, feedback, conflict, recognition, and off-boarding.
 All topics are presented in consideration of diversity, equity, and inclusion.

 Remote Support for Supervisors

-During the fall quarter, you may have student employees working remotely.
-Here are some ideas for creating remote assignments and below are additional resources that can be of assistance with remote work.
+You may have student employees working remotely.
+Check out these ideas for creating remote assignments.
+Below are additional resources that can be of assistance with remote work.